gopro/ngfx/README.md

   Install Microsoft Visual Studio 2019 (or newer)

-  Install Windows Subsystem for Linux (Ubuntu 20.04.1 LTS or newer)
-  - Note: Git Bash or MSYS2 should work too
+  Install PowerShell Core version 7.1.3 (or newer)

 *On Linux (Ubuntu 20.04.1 or newer, other Linux distros should work too):*